notepadqq/notepadqq/README.md

 #### What is it?

-Notepadqq is a text editor designed from developers, for developers.
+Notepadqq is a text editor designed by developers, for developers.

 ![screenshot_20180302_163505](https://notepadqq.com/s/images/snapshot1.png)